Lumavate-Team/documentation/docs/6-CLI.rst

 Requirements
 -------------

 You will need to install `Python 3.1.1 or higher <https://www.python.org/downloads/>`_ in order to use the CLI.
-If you are windows, remember to click the “Add Python To Path” checkbox when installing Python.
+If you are Windows, remember to click the “Add Python To Path” checkbox when installing Python.

 It is recommended that you install `Gitbash <https://git-scm.com/downloads>`_ as the CLI is written for and tested in a BASH shell.